nrser/splat-logger/doc/features/named-handlers.md

     `splatlog.rich_handler.RichHandler` to produce nice, tabular output.
     Intended for people to read.

-2.  _file_ — For logging to a file.
-Defaults to writing JSON using the `splatlog.json` facilities.
-Intended for machines to read.
+2.  _export_ — For exporting logs in machine readable format for another system to consume.
+The `cast` function helps writing JSON to files and streams using the `splatlog.json` functionality.

 You can easily add your own _named handlers_ as well.